DawnScience/dawn-doc/org.dawnsci.documentation.developer/source/genericdataset.rst

 provide a means to iterate over the index of the backing data array and/or the positions in row-major order.

-A dataset can be expanded by setting a value at a position outside its shape.
+Previously, a dataset could be expanded.
+This is now no longer supported and any attempt to set a value at a position outside its shape will throw an exception.
+The resize method can be used to expand datasets.
-Once expanded, the dataset can become discontiguous as extra space is reserved to allow for faster future expansion.
-A dataset can become contiguous again once it has expanded to fill its reserved space.
-Note that elements within the new shape but outside the old shape are set to minimum values or not-a-numbers.